 If you have a green thumb and want to learn the secrets of cultivation, a course in horticulture is for you.
 If you’re more interested in research about sustaining the agriculture industry, a degree in Agricultural Science might be of interest.

-From understanding the science behind food production, to studying topics regarding physical sciences, and understanding the conditions a particular plant species grows best in, a course in agriculture and natural science will have something for almost everyone.
+From understanding the science behind food production to studying topics regarding physical sciences, and understanding the conditions a particular plant species grow best in, a course in agriculture and natural science will have something for almost everyone.

 Why you should study Agriculture and Natural Science

 - Put your passion for plants, animals, sustainability, and the great outdoors to the test.